joeMo942/Mine-Sweeper-Robot/README.md

 ## 🎯 Project Overview

 This project simulates a robot that:
-- **Explores** an unknown environment using a boustrophedon coverage path
+- **Explores** an unknown environment using optimized Boustrophedon coverage path
 - **Detects mines** and obstacles using simulated Lidar and mine detector sensors
 - **Builds a SLAM map** in real-time as it discovers obstacles
 - **Replans paths** dynamically using A* algorithm when obstacles are found